Jupiternerd/Jupiternerd/README.md

-# I would be majoring in art if it actually paid.
+# I would be majoring in art if it actually paid well.

 I can draw, code, write, model (not the flashy cool kind), anything you want- Always new to learning new things, as long as it's not boring.